Skip to content

 • Blind Spot Monitor alerts drivers to vehicles driving in their blind spots before they enter them.
 BSM uses radar or ultrasonic sensors in the bumpers and cameras in the side-view mirror to detect vehicles.

 • A Collision Avoidance System is an ADAS that can alert, warn, or assist drivers in avoiding collisions and reducing the risk of incidents.
 These generally use radar, lasers, cameras, GPS, and AI technology to detect collisions before they happen.
-Some systems provide warnings or alerts only while others will take control over one or more vehicle functionalities.
+Some systems provide warnings or alerts only, while others will take control over one or more vehicle functionalities.

 • Crosswind Stabilization supports drivers in controlling the vehicle through strong wind conditions.
 Using data from brake sensors, differentials, and suspensions, CWS can assist the driver in maintaining vehicle control at different speeds and while turning.